Overseas Filipino Workers (OFWs) who want to invest in properties for their families back home can also avail themselves

 According to the Pag IBIG Fund, you can avail of the loan if you are:

 - A Pag IBIG Fund member with 24 months worth of contributions at the time of application.
 If you’re a new member or someone who has contributed for less than 2 years, you can also complete the required contributions by making a lump sum payment.
 To reach more OFWs, Pag IBIG has partnered with POEA and DOLE to ensure all OFWs leaving/returning to the Philippines become members or have updated memberships.
 READ: Pag-IBIG Contribution Table (with Detailed Computations and Explanations)

 - Not more than 65 years old at the time of loan application and not more than 70 years old at loan maturity.

-- With a legal capacity to acquire property.
+- With a legal capacity to acquire a property.

 - Has passed the background checks (credit/employment/business, etc.) conducted by the Pag IBIG Fund.